-CONSTRUCTION COSTS EXAMPLES PERSONNEL OR EMPLOYEE SERVICES Services of the Grantee's employees directly engaged in Project execution.
+CONSTRUCTION COSTS EXAMPLES PERSONNEL OR EMPLOYEE SERVICES Wages and benefits Services of the Grantee's employees directly engaged in Project execution.
 (See rules for personnel and employee services on page 42).
-Wages and benefits Work performed by another department or section of the Grantee's agency Payroll services for employees directly engaged in Project execution CONSTRUCTION The cost of all necessary construction activities, from site preparation to the completion of a structure or facility.
-Trail developmentInspectionConstruction management CONSTRUCTION EQUIPMENT Equipment may be leased, rented, or purchased, whichever is the most economical.
+Work performed by another department or section of the Grantee's agency Payroll services for employees directly engaged in Project execution CONSTRUCTION Trail development The cost of all necessary construction activities, from Inspection site preparation to the completion of a structure or facility.
+Construction management CONSTRUCTION EQUIPMENT Rental Equipment Equipment may be leased, rented, or purchased, Leased Equipment whichever is the most economical.
 If the equipment is purchased, its residual market value must be credited to the Project costs upon completion.
-Equipment owned by the Grantee may be charged to the Project for each use.
+Purchased Equipment Equipment owned by the Grantee may be charged to the Project for each use.
 Rental rates published by the California Department of Transportation may be used as a guide.
 If Grantee's equipment is used, a report or source document must describe the work performed, indicate the hours used, relate the use to the Project, and must be signed by the operator and supervisor.
 Equipment use charges must be made in accordance with the Grantee's normal accounting practices.
-Rental Equipment Leased Equipment Purchased Equipment CONSTRUCTION SUPPLIES AND MATERIALS May be purchased for a specific Project, or may be drawn from central stock, if claimed costs are no higher than those the Grantee would pay if purchased elsewhere.
-The Grantee may only claim those costs directly related to the Project.
-Concrete Lumber Aggregate Landscape materials
+CONSTRUCTION SUPPLIES AND MATERIALS Concrete May be purchased for a specific Project, or may be • Lumber drawn from central stock, if claimed costs are no higher than those the Grantee would pay if purchased AggregateLandscape materials elsewhere.
+Landocapo materialo The Grantee may only claim those costs directly related to the Project.

 FIXED EQUIPMENT Equipment permanently fixed to the Project facility.
 Display boardsSigns/interpretive Aids RELOCATION COSTS Relocation costs are allowable for Projects resulting in displacement of any person and/or business.
 Grantee must comply with the State and Federal Relocation Acts even if relocation costs are not claimed for reimbursement.
-Temporary housing Movers NON-CAPITAL AND MISCELLANEOUS COSTS Costs necessary and directly related to/for the execution of the Project.
+Temporary housingMovers NON-CAPITAL AND MISCELLANEOUS COSTS Costs necessary and directly related to/for the execution of the Project.
 Communications Transportation costs for moving equipment or personnel